Your racket is your most essential piece of badminton equipment and finding the right one for your strengths and weaknesses can be a lengthy process.

 All in all, just try to avoid using your racket to whack anything besides the shuttle.

-How to Take Care of Your Badminton Racket: The Takeaway
+Caring for Your Badminton Racket: The Takeaway

 Luckily, the tips in this post will help you ace your racket care routine so you can keep it in excellent shape for many years.
 With proper care, you won’t need to worry about buying a replacement any time soon!